matthiasprobst/h5RDMtoolbox/docs/conventions/index.rst

 In sum, both concepts guide and control the user (and all collaborators) during data creation but also during exploring and comparison to ensure all data is available and with the agreed naming standard.

+*Standard attributes* build the core of the conventions used in the `h5rdmtoolbox`.
+The allow controlling user input and return values of attributes that are associated with a standardization.
+Go here to find out how to define your own standard(ized) attribute.

 Available Conventions
 ---------------------
 The `h5RDMtoolbox` comes with two conventions, namely the